 This command returns the 32bit CRC of a file residing on the SD card.
+May cause loop overruns while CRC is being computed.
+Not yet implemented in the S3 Pro.

-Host to SAINT2 request: 08 51 XX XX ...
+Host to SAINT request: 08 51 XX XX ...
 XX

 Data Byte Description XX XX Emulation filename in ASCII (capital letters, 8.3 format)